Last Updated on January 21, 2022

 “Our day-to-day is often very different – it’s not just going into a cubical every day or going into the exact same setting.
 Things change and we get to adapt and change with them.
 Traveling with teams is fun and exciting – you get to see different parts of the country and experience those things with a team of people.
 So that is very rewarding.”

 The future job market for athletic trainers is projected to be very strong in the coming decade and beyond.
-According to the US Bureau of Labor Statistics, the field is expected to grow about 16%, much faster than average as the vast majority of the population stays active later in their lives.
+According to the US Bureau of Labor Statistics, the field is expected to grow about 23%, a growth forecast that is up 7% from last year and much faster than average.
+This increase likely reflects the increased demand for athletic trainers in a wide range of work environments.

 Projected Job Growth